Valneva Covid vaccine approved by UK regulator – Daily Business

 The decision, announced today, comes after the UK Government cancelled a €1.4 billion deal in September to supply Britain with 190 million doses of its Livingston-produced Covid vaccine, blaming a “breach of contract”, which the company denied.

-It has not been confirmed whether the vaccine – called VLA2001 – will be used in Britain, though the political fall-out from the cancelled contract is likely to be revived.
+It has not been confirmed whether the vaccine – called VLA2001 – will now be available across the UK, though it is likely that a deal will be done with the Scottish Government.

+In February Valneva received research and development grants of up to £20 million from Scottish Enterprise to invest in its plant at Livingston.

+Today, Thomas Lingelbach, chief executive at Valneva, said: “Following termination of the supply agreement with the British government in September 2021, Valneva is currently in discussion with the Scottish government to supply up to 25,000 doses to the National Health Service and frontline workers in Scotland.”

-Health Secretary Sajid Javid later said the contract was withdrawn for “commercial reasons” and because the jab would not have been approved by the UK’s medicines watchdog.
+Following Westminster’s cancellation of the contract last year, the UK Health Secretary Sajid Javid said it was withdrawn for “commercial reasons” and because the jab would not have been approved by the UK’s medicines watchdog.

 He later amended his comments to say the vaccine “has not yet gained approval” and “may not” be green-lit in Britain.
 Valneva argued that its vaccine provided stronger immunity than the one produced by AstraZeneca.